Sacred Prayer Practices

 This is why praying with others is essential: unity strengthens faith, breaks spiritual resistance, and invites God’s power into situations that may feel too heavy to carry alone.
 It is also why seeking prayer from anointed ministers such as those at Word Power Ministries is so important.

+Ministers stand in the gap, intercede with spiritual maturity, and join their faith with yours, helping you receive clarity, breakthrough, and divine intervention.
 When you pray with others, you are not just adding voices, you are activating a biblical principle that releases God’s presence, power, and answers into your life.

 Persistent Prayer